cmaeder/rcl2000/README.md

         |permissions(roles*(OE(U))) ∩ OE(CP)| ≤ 1

 Here the use of `permissions*` is not required as `roles*` already transitively closes the role sets.
-The same statment can be expressed equivalently.
+The same statement can be expressed equivalently.

         |permissions*(roles(OE(U))) ∩ OE(CP)| ≤ 1